Anon-Planet/thgtoa/docs/index.md

 # **Hello, and welcome to the Hitchhiker's Guide.**

 **9FA5 436D 0EE3 6098 5157  3825 17EC A05F 768D EDF6**

-This is the master signing key fingerprint for Anonymous Planet.
+You'll use it to [**verify the checksum** and **GPG signature** of all files for authenticity.](verify/index.md)
-    You'll use it to [**verify the checksum** and **GPG signature** of all files for authenticity.](verify/index.md) Please share this project if you enjoy it and you think it might be useful to others.
+Please share this project if you enjoy it and you think it might be useful to others.

 ![Anonymous Planet logo](media/profile.png){ align=right }

-Anonymous Planet is a collective of volunteers and contributors.
-No one person is considered more valuable than another, and no one person should be viewed as having "more impact" on Anonymous Planet.
+Anonymous Planet is a collective of volunteers.

 ??? person "Das Kolburn"